adinaelisheva/MPMP/scrabble-3/README.md

 Pre-question was how many ways can you get to 48?
 I decided to answer this for ALL possible totals.

-I recommended running this piped to a file.
+I recommend running this piped to a file.
 The final scores will come out in the console (on the error channel).
 Eg:

 ```> node scrabble.js > output```